 Keeping your car safe and sound during a long trip is obviously the most important part of your vacation.
 There’s nothing scarier for a pet owner than losing your favourite furry friend far from home.

 If your dog does manage to be separated from you or your family on your trip, you can recover your pup by making sure she or he can be easily identified and returned to you.

 - Keep a recent picture of your dog with you, as well as identifying records, health records, and vaccinations.

-- Consider (before your trip!) getting a permanent identification form such as a microchip.
-Microchips allow you to know where your dog is and can help return her to you if the dog is turned in from a good samaritan.
+- Consider (before your trip!) getting a permanent identification form, such as a microchip.
+Microchips allow you to know where your dog is and can help return her to you if the dog is turned in by a good samaritan.

 5. Be Prepared for Emergencies

 Emergencies are part of life.
 While it can be scary to think about, planning ahead is key.
 Being prepared for an emergency means your dog will have the best access to medical care, should the need arise.
 Follow these tips to keep your dog safe:

 - Pet first aid kits are something you should always have handy.
 Being able to treat minor wounds and scrapes is handy, but you never know when you might need to deal with an emergency medical situation.

 - Health Checks.
 Take your dog for a check-up at the vet before you go on an extended trip.
 Make sure vaccinations are current, and take the shot records with you.
 Health certifications for your dog are required by law for things like airline travel or crossing the border.